 - Consistently ranked by U.S.News & World Report as one of the leading medical schools in the nation for primary care education.

-- One of the fastest-growing research institutions in the country, with federal and private research grants and contracts exceeding $200 million in fiscal year 2009.
+- Federal and private research grants and contracts exceeding $240 million in fiscal year 2013.

 - Enhancing health and science education, ensuring community health, building a diverse workforce and enriching lives through extensive community outreach.